 Premarital counseling is a counseling service for future married couples who want to discuss certain topics and issues before they tie the knot.
 It used to be an exclusive religious practice, where churches and other religious leaders would offer counseling services for couples in the church.
 Since then, more couples who are not that religious realize its benefits.

 It’s easy to assume that married couples understand each other very well.
 However, this may not be the case.
 Even if the two of you are joined at the hip, miscommunication can still occur and cause arguments in the relationship.
-This is because miscommunication is easy thanks to human nature.
+This is because miscommunication is easy, thanks to human nature.
 We communicate using words, body language, and thinking people will "get the hint," and there is naturally going to be miscommunication that comes from it.

 Clearing The Air

 Another topic people try to accomplish when they go to premarital counseling is clearing the air of issues that have been bothering them.
 Many couples go to marriage with a few grievances.
-They write them off as minor; after all, no one is perfect, and you're going to have disagreements with anyone.
-However, if left untreated, these disagreements can turn into arguments, which can turn into destroying your relationship.
+They may write them off as minor; after all, no one is perfect, and you're going to have disagreements with anyone.
+However, if left untreated, these disagreements can turn into arguments, which can erode your relationship.

 Disagreements can involve quirks that one partner doesn't like.
 For example, let's say one person is messy, always leaving their clothes around, and the other is cleaner.
-The cleaner person rolls their eyes at, the messier person but writes it off as something they'll have to deal with.
-But they don't deal with it, and instead, their annoyance grows until they snap.
+The cleaner person rolls their eyes at the messier person but writes it off as something they'll have to live with forever.
+Instead, their annoyance grows until they snap.

-Sometimes, the issue may be something that's more major.
-For example, the want for children.
+Sometimes, the issue may be more major—for example, the desire for children.
 If you want children, and your partner doesn't, don't assume they'll change their mind.
 Sometimes, they don't, and you will get into arguments over that topic.
 A premarital counselor addresses issues in a proactive manner by offering compromises and solutions.

 Planning For The Future

 Another topic that people address in premarital counseling is planning for the future.
-When it comes to planning, life never works just the way you've planned it, but that does not mean you shouldn't come up with a plan.
-Having an ideal plan for your future can make it easier for you to survive in this world.
-A premarital counselor can look at your goals and aspirations and help you come up with a plan that is easy for you to keep up with.
-Not all plans have to be major life decisions, either.
-You can plan for a vacation, or how to save up for a rainy day.
+When it comes to planning, life doesn’t always go according to our plans, but that does not negate the importance of having a plan.
+Having an ideal plan for your future can make it easier for you to survive and respond to opportunities or dilemmas.
+A premarital counselor can look at your goals and aspirations and help you develop a plan that is easy for you to maintain and adjust.
+Not all plans have to involve major life decisions, either.
+You can plan for a vacation or how to save up for a rainy day.

 Learning More About Each Other